-Primary endpoint: Proportion of participants who meet the rescue criterion (T3>ULN\) during the 30-day double-blind randomized treatment period
+Primary endpoint: Proportion of participants who meet the rescue criterion (T3>ULN) during the 30-day double-blind randomized treatment period

-\ ULN: Upper Limit of Normal
+^{} ULN: Upper Limit of Normal

-\\ Randomized treatment period ends after 30 days or when rescue criterion (T3 >ULN) is met, whichever comes first
+^{} Randomized treatment period ends after 30 days or when rescue criterion (T3 >ULN) is met, whichever comes first

-Current status of ReTRIACt trial (as of Feb 26, 2025)
+Current status of ReTRIACt trial (as of Apr 30, 2025)

-- 19 patients have been included so far, of which 11 patients have completed the randomized phase and 3 patients are in the run-in period.
-Several additional patients are currently being evaluated for screening - 7 sites currently open, including new sites in Georgia, North Carolina, Texas and Florida. - Recruitment will continue until at least 16 patients have completed the randomized phase. - ⇒ Egetis will update the market as soon as recruitment has been completed, and subsequently when top-line results and NDA filing can be expected.
+- 12 patients have completed the randomized phase, 1 patient is in the randomized phase and 1 patient is in the run-in period.
+Two patients are planned for screening and additional patients are being evaluated for screening. - 7 sites currently open, including the sites in Georgia, North Carolina, Texas and Florida. - Recruitment will continue until at least 16 patients have completed the randomized phase. - ⇒ Egetis will update the market as soon as recruitment has been completed, and subsequently when top-line results are expected.
+NDA filing is planned for 2025.